rolandnagy-ds/flyball_race_analysis/README.md

 The analysis was originally made for the in-house competition of the [Data36.com](https://data36.com) data science club, where I ranked at first place with this EDA.

-## 1) Project Objective
+## 2) Project Objective and Results

-*A one-sentence summary of the overall goal:*
+### *Objective*

 **Processing** the WRFT flyball team's competition data from the past year **to build up a comprehensive picture**, which will also help them **to achieve even higher levels of performance** in the future.

-The initial dataset contains the results of the Czech national and the international competition related to the WRFT team, furthermore the base data of the racing dogs.
-A detailed description of the dataset variables is available [here](https://github.com/rolandnagy-ds/flyball_race_analysis/tree/main/data).

-*The final analysis consists of 3 main parts:*
+*Main contributions:*

 - Data preprocessing and cleaning
 - Basic EDA
 - Advanced EDA (with collecting data from external sources)
 - Team composition optimization

-I will summarize the main tasks and challenges of each section below.

-&nbsp;

-**A detailed description for the following will be published soon.**

-&nbsp;

-## 2) Project Implementation
+*Dataset:*
+- Table 1: results of the Czech national competition related to the WRFT team
+- Table 2: results of the Czech international competition related to the WRFT team
+- Table 3: base data of the racing dogs

+The description of the dataset variables is available [here](https://github.com/rolandnagy-ds/flyball_race_analysis/tree/main/data).

+### *Results*

+In the analysis, I have **identified and communicated the key factors** that are critical to race results.
+I communicated the **recommendations for changes** that would help the team achieve better results and continue to operate.

+- Database cleaning and exploratory analysis
+- Obtaining missing data from external sources (API)
+- Identification of the key factors that determine race results and dog performance
+- Recommendations for training plan and competitions to achieve better placings, thus ensuring the sustainability of the team
+- Optimisation of team composition
+- Presentation of results to stakeholders

+ **Methods Used**
+* Data Cleaning
+* Data Exploration
+* Investigate Statistical Metrics
+* Data Visualization
+* Feature Importance analysis with Machine learning
+* Optimization with Machine learning
+* API usage
+* Presentation of found insights

+**Tools**
+* Python
+* Excel

+## 3) Detailed description